manycoding/json-schema-checker/README.md

 But we want to catch those `propertie` typos and invalid `url` [formats](https://python-jsonschema.readthedocs.io/en/latest/validate/#validating-formats).

-The library rely on [jsonschema](https://github.com/Julian/jsonschema) and supports additional keywords to ignore.
+The library relies on [fastjsonschema](https://github.com/horejsek/python-fastjsonschema) and supports additional keywords to ignore.

 # Features

-Derives the draft from the schema and yields a `jsonschema.SchemaError` if:
+Derives the draft from the schema and yields a `JsonSchemaDefinitionException` if:
 * A schema is empty
 * A schema contains a keyword which is not a part of a jsonschema implementation or `extended_keywords` set
 * A schema contains an invalid format value
-* A schema fails with `jsonschema.check_schema()`
+* A schema fails to compile `fastjsonschema.compile()`

 # Usage